Summary

 ELG 6171 Operating System Methods for Real-Time Applications (3 units)

 Principles and methods for operating system design with application to real-time, embedded systems.
 Concurrent programming: mechanisms and languages; design approaches and issues; run-time support (kernel).
 Methods for hard real-time applications.
-Methods for distributed systems; I/O handling.
+Methods for distributed systems; Programming assignments in a suitable programming language.
 This course is equivalent to SYSC 5701 at Carleton University.

 Course Component: Lecture